5.3 Youth representation bodies

 The Provincial Student Council (Consulta Provinciale degli Studenti, CPS) is an institutional body of student representation on a provincial basis composed of two students for each secondary school in the province.
 The representatives are elected by the students of the school and remain in office for two years.

 The Council has its own funds to be used for events and projects aimed at supporting student participation in their local area.
 They create moments of coordination and representation at a regional level, concretizing, at a national level, the formulation of their requests through the national council of councils’ presidents (Consiglio Nazionale dei Presidenti di Consulta, CNPC).
-The councils encourage the exchange of information and experiences in the area, design projects to be integrated, discuss the crucial issues common to the CPS and dialogue with the Ministry of Education, University and Research by drafting opinions and proposals.
+The councils encourage the exchange of information and experiences in the area, design projects to be integrated, discuss the crucial issues common to the CPS and dialogue with the Ministry of Education and Merit, by drafting opinions and proposals.

 ANCI Giovani is the national council of young local administrators “under 35” in Italy, which represents all the young administrators of the municipalities belonging to the National Association of Italian Municipalities (ANCI).
 ANCI Giovani promotes the meeting and exchange of opinions and the different local experiences of young administrators.
 The goal is to create, in agreement with ANCI and through the structures connected to it, a network made up of the new local ruling class.
 The networks aim at not only the understanding and monitoring of the phenomenon related to the presence of young people in local administrations, but also contributing, as a young and innovative soul of the association, to the definition of public policies that affect local authorities, in terms of proposals and content to be shared.